Hamilton Cuffe, 5th Earl of Desart

-Hamilton John Agmondesham Cuffe, 5th Earl of Desart, KP, KCB, PC (30 August 1848 – 4 November 1934) was an Irish peer and barrister.
+Hamilton John Agmondesham Cuffe, 5th Earl of Desart, KP, KCB, PC (30 August 1848 – 4 November 1934), was an Irish peer and barrister.

 Early life

-Cuffe was the second son of John Cuffe, 3rd Earl of Desart and his wife, Lady Elizabeth Campbell.
+Cuffe was the second son of the 3rd Earl of Desart and his wife, Lady Elizabeth Campbell.
 He had an older sister, Lady Alice Mary Cuffe, and brother, William Cuffe, and a younger brother, Captain Otway Cuffe.
-His older sister married John Henniker-Major, 5th Baron Henniker and was the mother of twelve children.
+His older sister married the 5th Baron Henniker, and was the mother of twelve children.

-His paternal grandparents were John Cuffe, 2nd Earl of Desart, and Catherine, daughter of Maurice O'Connor.
-His mother was the third daughter of John Campbell, 1st Earl Cawdor (a son of John Campbell, 1st Baron Cawdor) and Lady Elizabeth Thynne, daughter of Thomas Thynne, 2nd Marquess of Bath.
+His paternal grandparents were the 2nd Earl of Desart and Catherine, daughter of Maurice O'Connor.
+His mother was the third daughter of the 1st Earl of Cawdor (a son of the 1st Baron Cawdor) and Lady Elizabeth Thynne, daughter of the 2nd Marquess of Bath.

 Career

 In his early life, he was a midshipman in the Royal Navy, before becoming a barrister in 1872.
 In 1877, he was appointed as a secretary to the Judicature Committee and as a solicitor to The Treasury a year later.
 In 1894, he was appointed a Companion of the Order of the Bath and as Treasury Solicitor that year, as well as Queen's Proctor and Director of Public Prosecutions.

-From 1917 to 1918, he participated as an Unionist delegate to the Irish Convention.
+From 1917 to 1918, Lord Desart participated as an Unionist delegate to the Irish Convention.

-In 1920, he was also appointed Lord Lieutenant of Kilkenny, a post he held until the Irish Free State was formed in 1922, when all lord lieutenancies of Ireland (bar those of Northern Ireland) were abolished.
+In 1920, he was also appointed Lord Lieutenant of Kilkenny, a post he held until the Irish Free State was formed in December 1922, when all lord lieutenancies of Ireland (bar those of Northern Ireland) were abolished.

 Peerage

-In 1898, he inherited the earldom of Desart from his elder brother, William (who died without heirs male) and was promoted as a Knight commander of the order of the Bath.
+In 1898, he inherited the earldom of Desart from his elder brother, William (who died without heirs male) and was promoted as a Knight Commander of the Order of the Bath.

 In 1909, Desart was created Baron Desart in the Peerage of the United Kingdom, which enabled him to sit in the House of Lords (his other titles being in the Peerage of Ireland, which did not entitle him to a seat).
 In 1913, he was sworn of the Privy Council and appointed a Knight of the Order of St Patrick in 1919.

 Personal life

-On 19 July 1876, Lord Desart had married his second cousin, Lady Margaret Joan Lascelles (1853–1927), the second daughter of Henry Lascelles, 4th Earl of Harewood by his first wife, Lady Elizabeth Joanna de Burgh, daughter of Ulick de Burgh, 1st Marquess of Clanricarde.
+On 19 July 1876, the future Lord Desart had married his second cousin, Lady Margaret Joan Lascelles (1853–1927), the second daughter of the 4th Earl of Harewood by his first wife, Lady Elizabeth Joanna de Burgh, daughter of the 1st Marquess of Clanricarde.
 They had two daughters: